tslocke/hobocookbook/tutorials/agility.markdown

 ## Create the app

-The `hobo` command is like the Rails command, it will create a new blank Rails app that is set-up for Hobo.
+The `hobo` command is like the Rails command, it will create a new blank Rails app that is set up for Hobo.
 It's the equivalent of running the `rails` command, installing a few plugins and running a few generators.

     $ hobo agility